David Graham (footballer, born 1978): Sheffield Wednesday

 A slow start to his career at Hillsborough led him to sign on loan at Huddersfield Town on 23 January 2006, until the end of the season.
 He scored nine goals in seventeen appearances for Huddersfield Town, helping them to ensure a play-off place in League One, if not quite automatic promotion.

 Graham was blocked from Wednesday's 2006 tour of the United States, visa restrictions due to a minor police offence nine years previously preventing his entry to the country.
 Wednesday accepted an undisclosed bid for Graham from Blackpool on 27 July 2006, but he turned down the move, instead joining Bradford City on a five-month loan deal.

 After returning from his unsuccessful spell at Bradford, Graham again found it hard to break into Wednesday's first team under Brian Laws not making a single starting appearance for the first team.

-Although he impressed, scoring freely in the reserves.
-On 21 March it was announced that Graham would be returning to the team bottom of the football league where he first made a name for himself, on a loan until the end of the season, at Torquay United.
-In a bid to preserve their Football League status and hopefully impress Brian Laws enough to warrant a place on the team sheet.
+On 21 March it was announced that Graham had returned to relegation threatened League Two club Torquay United on loan until the end of the season.
 It later became clear that Graham had been transfer listed, fined two weeks wages and sent to Torquay due to a 'serious breach of club discipline'.
 Graham was unable to prevent Torquay's relegation from the Football League.

 He finished his Wednesday career with three goals in 26 appearances.